-I had a friend ask me this question, What is Couch Potato Investing, and for those starting out, it may not be obvious what I mean when I talk about this variant of an investing concept.
+I had a friend ask me this question, What is Couch Potato Investing?
+For those starting out, it may not be obvious what I mean when I talk about this investing concept.
 There are great primers on Couch Potato Investing out there, read them as well.

-The Couch Potato Investor label is actually quite descriptive, in that it describes investors who do not wish to be bothered by day-to-day investing issues, they simply want to set up their investments and occasionally come back and take simple actions on the investments in place (in military terms, fire and forget).
+The Couch Potato Investor label is actually quite descriptive.
+These are investors who do not wish to be bothered by day-to-day investing issues.
+They simply want to set up their investments and occasionally come back and take simple actions on their portfolio (in military terms, fire and forget).

 Most of the time, Couch Potato Investors are typically Index Investors (i.e. they are not investing in individual stocks, or investment vehicles, they will invest in an area), thus single day changes in the markets become less of a concern (to quote a well-known investor, “I am an indexer, I don’t care what the Index did today”).
-I suppose you could be an individual stock investor and be couch potato investing, but you’d have to buy something like Berkshire-Hathaway or something like that.
+I suppose you could be an individual stock investor and be couch potato investing, but you’d have to buy something like Berkshire-Hathaway.

 How big or small your portfolio ends up being, is up to you.
 It is possible to have the greatest couch potato portfolio, which is a two Index Fund (yes, that is possible).
 Others might argue that you are not diversified enough with 2 funds, and should have a more funds, so typically your portfolio ends up being:

 - Canadian Index – to invest in your country and such

 - US Index – you may as well invest in the economy that is mostly driving the world’s economy

 - International Index – this is murkier water, as there really is no definitive index, so you will need to do some research in this area

 - A GIC-like fund or a Bond Fund – remember Bonds can go down in value in the short-term